Procurement Lifecycle

 Intent and Scope

-The purpose of this page is to provide a high-level overview of the procurement lifecycle from need/supplier identification to payment, along with roles and responsibilities of the various stakeholders, and expectations for time to complete each distinct process.
+The purpose of this webpage is to provide a high-level overview of the procurement lifecycle from need/supplier identification to payment, along with roles and responsibilities of the various stakeholders, and expectations for time to complete each distinct process.
+This overview will not describe every eventuality or requirement for the procurement process, and there may be slight variations by campus.
+(E.g., Some requirements for sponsored awards will not fit into this overview.)
+Links to additional resources/documents are provided in the Additional Resources section.

 Process Summary Diagram